NVSL/QuadClass-Resources/labs/Sensing-And-Filtering/README.md

 Check the course schedule for due date(s).

 ## Skills to Learn

-1. Filter and combine sensor inputs from an IMU.
+1. Read data from the IMU.
+2. Using the Arduino plotting tool.
+3. Configure the builtin filters.
-2. Implement a PID control loop in Arduino.
+4. Implement a complimentary filter in software.
-3. Tune a PID control loop
-4. Implement useful features on an quadcopter.
+5. Tune the filters to provide good readings of FCB orientation.

 ## Equipment, Supplies, and Software You Will Need